-Minor design changes over the years included the addition of stock bolts to absorb recoil without cracking the stocks, minor contour changes to the handguard and removing the checkering on the buttplate (except for the National Match and .22 cal. training Models).
+Over time, minor changes were applied like adding stock bolts to absorb the recoil without cracking the stock.
+There were adjustments to the handguard and the removal of the checkering on the buttplate (except for the National Match and .22 cal. training Models).
+Stock variations included:

-- Type S Straight grip w/ finger grooves
+- Type S Straight grip with finger grooves

-- Type S (W.W.II variation) Straight grip w/o finger grooves.
+- Type S (W.W.II variation) Straight grip without finger grooves.

 Models of the 1903 Rifle:

-- 1903A1 Type C Stock (most rifles that were mfg. from scratch as rifles were National Match weapons or late models produced by Remington in W.W.II.
+- 1903A1 Type C Stock: Most rifles were National Match weapons or late models produced by Remington in W.W.II.

-- 1903A4 Sniper Model w/M73B1 Scope.
-Most were actually marked M1903A3 on the left side of the receiver so as to be seen when the scope blocks were mounted (I have seen a couple marked M1903A4, but not many.).
+- 1903A4 Sniper Model with M73B1 scope: Most were marked M1903A3 on the left of the receiver to be visible when the scope blocks were mounted.
 Both types are mounted in type C pistol grip stocks.

 There were a number of attempts to increase the â03 firepower.

 First, was the Mark 1 made to utilize the Pedersen Device that plugged into the receiver in place of the bolt.
 A crucial component of the device is the insert that filled the .30-â06 chamber and the firearm was fitted to shoot an extra long .32 auto cartridge.
 This resulted in a pistol slide on top of the device to cock and chamber the round.
 It was semi-automatic with a 40-round magazine snapped onto the right side of the device.
 The bullet weight was 80 grains with a muzzle velocity of about 1300 fps.
 An estimated 65,000 devices were manufactured but later destroyed in the 1930s and the Mark 1 Rifles returned to normal service.